9.3 Positive and Neutral Messages

 Hello Melissa Reyna,

 Congratulations, Ms. Reyna!
-It is with great enthusiasm that we accept your application of Visual Merchandising Lead (VML) at Target Toronto.
+It is with great enthusiasm that we accept your application of Visual Merchandising Lead (VML) at Walmart Toronto.
 We are excited to have you on board to lead our Visual Merchandising team!

 Your background in visual merchandising and knowledge of guest trends are exactly what we are looking for in our prospective Visual Merchandising leaders!
 We were all very impressed with your previous work experience in this field, and we cannot think of a better fit for this role than you!
-The drive and passion to help guests that you show excites us, and we cannot wait to see how you bring that to our team.
+The drive and passion to help Creative Directors that you show excites us, and we cannot wait to see how you bring that to our team.

 Best regards,